Sothpanha682/CMS-WEB-MACA/readme.md

 2. Commit the change and push it to your GitHub repository's deployment branch (e.g., `main`).
     ```bash
     git add .
-    git commit -m "Test CI/CD setup"
+    git commit -m "Test CI/CD setup with FTP"
     git push origin main
     ```
-3. After a few moments, visit your website.
+3.  **Check GitHub Actions:** Go to your GitHub repository, click on the "Actions" tab.
+You should see a workflow run named "FTP Deploy" in progress.
+4.  **Monitor the workflow:** Click on the running workflow to see the steps.
+If it completes successfully, it means your files were uploaded.
+5.  **Verify on your website:** After the GitHub Actions workflow completes, visit your website (`https://mymaca.asia/`).
 The changes should be live.
-4. You can also check the `deploy.log` file (if it's created and accessible on your server) for deployment messages.
-On GitHub, you can check the "Recent Deliveries" section under your webhook settings to see if the webhook was triggered successfully.

 ## Troubleshooting

-*   **`deploy.log` not created/updated:** Check file permissions on your server.
-The web server user needs write access to the directory where `deploy.php` and `deploy.log` are located.
-*   **`git pull` fails:** Ensure the Git repository on your server is correctly initialized and has the correct remote (`origin`).
-Also, check SSH keys if your repository is private and requires authentication.
-*   **Webhook not triggering:** Double-check the Payload URL and Secret in your GitHub webhook settings.
-Ensure the URL is publicly accessible.
-*   **"No X-Hub-Signature found" or "X-Hub-Signature does not match":** This indicates an issue with the secret key or content type.
-Ensure the secret in GitHub matches `deploy.php` exactly, and the content type is `application/x-www-form-urlencoded`.
+*   **Workflow fails:** Check the logs in the GitHub Actions run for specific error messages.
+Common issues include incorrect FTP credentials, wrong server directory, or firewall issues.
+*   **Changes not appearing:** Ensure the `server-dir` in `ftp-deploy.yml` is the absolute correct path to your website's root on the hosting.
+Also, clear your browser cache.
+*   **FTP connection issues:** Double-check your `FTP_SERVER`, `FTP_USERNAME`, `FTP_PASSWORD`, `FTP_PORT`, and `FTP_PROTOCOL` secrets in GitHub.